Standards for Management of Institutional Data

 refers to the permission to view or query institutional data; permission does not necessarily imply delivery or support of specific methods or technologies of information access.

-is the function of applying formal guidelines and practices to the management of a computing resource.
+is the function of applying formal policies, standards, guidelines and recommended practices to the management of a computing resource.
+Responsibility for the activities of system administration may belong to UITS, its regional campus counterparts, or to other divisions or departments within the university.

 The university information system